-Automate with REST APIs
+3. Automate using REST APIs

 The Dolby.io Streaming REST API allows remote management of your Dolby.io Real-time Streaming account.
 To enable remote access you must first use the Token system to securely authenticate your applications with Dolby.io Real-time Streaming.
 To acquire an API Token, log into your Dolby.io Real-time Streaming account and follow the directions here: acquiring your API token.